JGallardo4/sharenet/README.md

 materials.
 The goal is to put into practice the idea of a Gift Economy.

-Sharenet is part of Project Utopia, an initiative to create small societies that achieve a high level of independence from the economic system in which they exist.
+Sharenet is part of Project U, an initiative to create small societies that achieve a high level of independence from the economic system in which they exist.